 Deadline for registration: 17th of October 2017

-15 hours, recognized by ATF German Academy for Veterinary Professional Development
+15 CPD hours recognized by the ATF - German Academy for Veterinary Professional Development

 Contact: Dr. Jean-Claude Ionita